ChrisRM/material-theme-jetbrains/README.md

 - *Material Icons*: Enable/Disable the Material Theme icons to the original ones
 - *Project View Decorators*: Enable/Disable the Project View Decorators such as "current opened folders" indicators

+## Custom Wallpaper

+*Custom Wallpaper* is not a feature made by the plugin but instead make use of one of the features of the IDE to set a background image.
+You can find it by opening the action panel (`Cmd-shift-a`) and type *Set background image*.
+The plugin option mainly make use of this feature unknown by many users.

+Therefore some things need to be known:
+- If you rather want to use the IDE's feature, turn off the option in the Material Theme completely.
+This will prevent the background to be changed at start.
+- If you want to disable the background completely, set the custom wallpaper path to be empty and the checkbox on, then click Apply, and finally uncheck the option and save.
+- And same if you want to disable the plugin, it will not revert back the blank wallpaper, you will have to open the IDE's dialog.

 More features are to come!

 ## Development